-Many of our clients ask us about the alcohol licensing process and related requirements in order to sell or serve booz in the District of Columbia.
-The type and class of license required all depends on the nature of the operation.
+Many of the potential bar and restaurant tenants ask us about the alcohol licensing process and related requirements in order to sell or serve booz in the District of Columbia.
+The Alcoholic Beverage Regulation Administration (ABRA) is responsible for issuing licenses in the District of Columbia.
+The type and class of alcohol license required all depends on the nature of the operation.
 For eaxmple, A Retailer’s Class A License is required to open a liquor store and must be a minimum of 400 feet from: (1) another Class A retailer, (2) a school, and (3) a recreation area operated by the DC Department of Parks and Recreation.
 However, being located near a school or day care center does not necessarily preclude the filing of a Class A retailer’s license application.
 The school can be located within 400 feet of the Class A retailer if: (1) the school is located on commercially zoned property, which is sometimes the case with Charter schools, or (2) if there is another Class A retailer within 400 feet of the school.

 In searching for retail spaces check to see if there is a moratorium for the area and contact the local ANC to gauge support for your concept.
 Gathering such information not only will save time but will make you a more knowledgeable retailer better prepared to meet the interests and needs of potential customers.

 Here’s is a summary of the application process in Washington DC

 - File your application – To ensure that your application is accepted and processed in a timely fashion, the application must be complete at the time it is presented.